nawforce/apex-link/README.md

 ## Abandoned?

-This code was rolled into a project for my employeers some time ago so has not been updated here for some time.
+This code was rolled into a project for my employers some time ago so has not had much attention recently but I am starting to use it again for a few projects so it going to get a few updates this year (2019).
-It's likely that will be released to the community at some point but leaving this older code available until that happens.

 ## ApexLink v0.1-SNANPSHOT